sosgasm/ArcaPie/README.md

 https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation
 ```
 ## The box
-My idea of an arcade box was simple.
-It had to be square with a cut out window for the monitor.
+My idea of an arcade box was simple: A square or rectangle shape with a cut out window for the monitor.
 ![Cutout for monitor](https://www.prisamsterdam.com/img/frontbox.jpg)

 ```
-Steps:
-* Decide the box it's dimensions: <todo: insert dimension>
+Cut out six rectangles to create the box:

-* Cut out the 6 sides of your box.
-For this I used my least favorite tool: the saw table.
+* Cut out 6 rectangles with the following  dimensions: <todo:insert dimensions>
-I made sure the thickness of the wood was > than the head of the screws I used to attach the planks together.
-* Smoothen the wood with sandpaper
+* Smoothen the them with sandpaper
+* Take one of the planks with dimensions <todo: insert dimensions>
+* Lay the front on the monitor on the plank to draw the outline
+* Cut out the outline to create the placeholder for the monitor

+Decoration:
+* Paint the wooden rectangles black on all sides

 ```

 ## License